 (2) A structure may not be erected on campus grounds without prior written approval, which will include arrangements for cleaning up after the activity; and

 g.
-Firearms, explosive weapons, and illegal knives are prohibited on university property unless pursuant to written regulation or written authorization.
+Firearms, explosive weapons, and illegal knives are prohibited on university property unless pursuant to OP 10.22, Concealed Carry of Handguns on Campus, or other written regulation or written authorization.
 The use of ammunition is prohibited at all times.
 Any request for authorization to bring a weapon onto university property must be coordinated through the Texas Tech Police in conjunction with Student Union & Activities and/or Events and Instructional Space Management.
 The President or a designated representative shall grant final approval.

 h.
 Individuals, departments, and registered student organizations desiring grounds use may be required to provide evidence of appropriate liability insurance in accordance with recommendations from the TTUS Office of Risk Management, TTU Procurement Services, other university departments, or others, as necessary, prior to approval from the Outdoor Events Coordinating Committee.

-j.
-The sponsor should contact Environmental Health and Safety to make necessary arrangements for any event that includes concessions or a mobile concession stand.
-In order for any person, vendor, or organization to operate a temporary food service or mobile food service unit on Texas Tech property, the Environmental Health and Safety Department must issue a valid Temporary Food Service Permit, as outlined in OP 60.18, Temporary Food Service Permit System.
+l.
+The sponsor should contact Environmental Health & Safety to make necessary arrangements for any event that includes concessions or a mobile concession stand.
+In order for any person, vendor, or organization to operate a temporary food service or mobile food service unit on Texas Tech property, the Environmental Health & Safety Department must issue a valid Temporary Food Service Permit, as outlined in OP 60.18, Temporary Food Service Permit System.

 6. Appeals of Grounds Use/Solicitation Request Denials